bhargavsai-lingampalli/invitation-qrcodes/README.md

 # invitation-qrcodes
-generates qrcodes from the drive links on a template
+generates qrcodes from the drive links on a template for college fest